Yolandaokyere/ArtLibrary/README.md

+# 🖼️ArtLibrary:
+ArtLibrary is a single page web app.
+The user can enjoy National art and info of the Rijksmuseum collection.
+*example image incoming*

-# ArtLibrary:
+# 📝Course Description

-# Web App From Scratch @cmda-minor-web 2021 - 2022

-In this course you will learn to build a web application without frameworks or unnecessary libraries, but with vanilla HTML, CSS & JavaScript as much as possible.
-The end result is a modular, single page web app (SPA).
-Data will be retrieved from an external API, manipulated and finally shown in the UI of the App.
-You will learn to apply interface principles when building and testing the interface.
-With the gained knowledge you will be able to build interactive prototypes, based on a user story and real data.
-Also you will gain a better understanding of how API's, frameworks and libraries work.
+This course is a intro how to build a web application without frameworks or unnecesarry libraries, but with vanilla HTML, CSS & JavaScript.
+The course will give a better understanding of how API's, frameworks and libraries work.

-## Assignment
+# API
+The data is retrieved from Rijksdata by the Rijksmuseum;https://data.rijksmuseum.nl/object-metadata/api/ .
+The API gives acces to the collection with information about each object up to a total of 10,000.

+# Features
+# Sources

 - [Visitekaartje](https://github.com/cmda-minor-web/web-app-from-scratch-2122/blob/main/course/week-1.md#1-visitekaartje): Ontwerp en maak met HTML, CSS en JS een visitekaartje.
 - [Teampagina](https://github.com/cmda-minor-web/web-app-from-scratch-2122/blob/main/course/week-1.md#2-teampagina): Ontwerp en maak met je team een teampagina waarin je de verschillende visitekaartjes toont.